menisadi/pgn2anki/README.md

 2. Back: The following move

 # Future plans
-- Option to pick side so only its turns will appear.
+- Option to pick color, so the cards will only ask for this color's turns.
 - Support sidelines.
+- Support Lichess and Chess.com links

 # Libaries used in this script
 - [python-chess: a chess library for Python](https://github.com/niklasf/python-chess)